 To book please contact Nicola Extance-Vaughan by 25 May 2018

 03 April 2018 - 2017 Christmas Appeal update

-Thanks to the generosity of our supporters, so far we have raised just over £16,062 for this years Christmas appeal.
-This will fund at least ten neonatal surgical specialists to travel for two weeks to assist with the implementation of Naomi's care bundle which will improve surgical care for babies with gastroschisis in sub-Saharan Africa.
+Thanks to the generosity of our supporters, we have now raised £16,988 for the 2017 Christmas appeal.
+This will fund at least 11 neonatal surgical specialists to travel for two weeks to assist with the implementation of Naomi's care bundle which will improve surgical care for babies with gastroschisis in sub-Saharan Africa.

 4 December 2017 - RCS 2017 Christmas Appeal